AlyceBrady/ramp/installation/INSTALL.md

    the development environment.

 Ramp expects to find a file called `application.ini` in its `application/configs/` directory.
-This file would normally contain Ramp configuration information, some of which may have to be customized for your environment.
-To prevent the possibility that local customizations in an `application.ini` file might be overwritten by future Ramp updates, the Ramp download contains two files called `smartApplicationTemplate.ini` (for Smart application installations) and `rampApplicationTemplate.ini` (for any other use of Ramp) instead of providing `application.ini`.
-For an initial installation, create a copy of whichever of the template files is more appropriate, call it `application.ini`, and edit it as explained in the [INSTALL_DB] [installdb] file.
-Later, when installing a Ramp update, you will need to compare your `application.ini` file against the new `smartApplicationTemplate.ini` or `rampApplicationTemplate.ini` file, incorporating new changes as appropriate.
+This file should contain Ramp configuration information, some of which you may have to customize for your environment.
+To prevent the possibility that local customizations in an `application.ini` file might be overwritten by future Ramp updates, the Ramp download contains a set of small files containing uncustomized sections of a possible `application.ini` file, which can be put together in different ways depending on whether you are planning to set up a demo, the Smart development environment, a customized Smart application, or a customized application built on Ramp.
+The [Customizing application.ini][custom_build] document provides more information on building your `application.ini` file from the provided components.

+Later, when installing a Ramp update, you will need to compare your `application.ini` file against any updated component pieces and incorporate new changes as appropriate.

 ### Setting up Ramp on Your Server ###
 [TODO: The following section is still under construction...]